cgrace0044/rock-paper-scissors/README.md

 ### Input Testing
 All user inputs were tested thoroughly to ensure all input data was handled correctly and appropriate feedback was given to the user as follows:

 - Username input: The strip() method is used to remove any extra whitespace after the user input.
 The capitalize() method is used to capitalize the first letter of the username.
+The username has to be between 0 and 15 characters otherwise the user is prompted to enter their username again.
 - Menu options selection: - The user can select from a menu on the main menu page, the leaderboard page, the instructions page, and once the game has finished.
   - All these menus were tested to ensure that the user can only input numbers as selections (either `1`, `2`, or `3`).
   - In the case that any other character is entered an error message will appear.